 Don’t let weather, obstacles or crashes put an early end to your day.
 Protect your body from a range of elements or injuries with protective equipment.
 Full protective hire is available in our rental store or chat to our team in the retail store about purchasing your own.
 A helmet is mandatory for every rider, a full-face helmet is recommended especially when progressing to .
 All downhill bike rentals include gear for peace of mind.

 This is an introduction to riding lift-accessed trails.
 Even if you've been riding trails for years this introduction will teach you the best stance and balance positions as well as developing braking and cornering skills to ensure a great introduction into riding at the Adventure Park.
-All inclusive (1 uplift, bike rental & gear, instructor for 2 hours) only $90pp.
+All inclusive of; 1 uplift, bike rental , protective gear, and instructor only $95pp.

 CHOOSE YOUR RIDE